Recognizing the Signs of Addiction

 - Other serious medical conditions

-Narcan (naloxone) can potentially reverse the effect of heroin or opioid overdose and prevent the person from dying.
-Due to the tremendous benefits and very low risks associated with Narcan, OASAS works with the New York State Department of Health to make it available in communities across New York State.
+Opioid-related overdose has increased, which has led New York State to pass a life-saving law making it legal for non-medical persons to administer Naloxone to someone experiencing an opioid or heroin overdose.
+Naloxone can reverse the effect of heroin or opioid overdose and prevent the person from dying.
+Due to the tremendous benefits and very low risks associated with Naloxone, OASAS works with the New York State Department of Health to make it available in communities across New York State.

 Training sessions at various Addiction Treatment Centers (ATCs) throughout the state help educate participants on opioid overdose prevention.
 Participants will learn how to recognize an overdose, provide rescue breathing during an overdose and administer naloxone.
 Upon completion of the training, participants will be certified to administer naloxone and receive a free naloxone rescue kit.
 These training sessions are free and open to the general public and first responders furthering the State's efforts to help those struggling with opioid and heroin addiction.